Claire Stapleton

-Claire Stapleton (born 1985 or 1986) is an American writer and marketer known for her involvement in the 2018 Google Walkout for Real Change.
+Claire Stapleton (born 1985) is an American writer and marketer known for her involvement in the 2018 Google Walkout for Real Change.
 She is the author of the newsletter Tech Support.

 Education

 Stapleton earned a Bachelor of Arts degree in English from the University of Pennsylvania.

 Career and activism

 Google (2007-2019)

 Stapleton began working for Google in 2007, after briefly considering a role with Teach For America, working on the internal communications team at their Mountain View, California campus.

 During her communications work, Stapleton helped produce the company's weekly all-hands meeting, known as TGIF, hosted by founders Larry Page and Sergey Brin.
 She was also responsible for writing the company's talking points in weekly emails to employees.
 At her final TGIF in Mountain View in 2012, Page called Stapleton on stage and presented her with a wooden plaque that dubbed her "The Bard of Google".

 Later, Stapleton joined YouTube's team as a marketing manager in New York City.

 On November 1, 2018, Stapleton, along with 20,000 Google workers across 50 cities, walked off the job in protest of Google's contracts with The Pentagon such as Project Maven, Project Dragonfly, and Project JEDI, and the company's handling of sexual harassment allegations, including a $90 million exit package for Andy Rubin, who allegedly coerced a junior employee into sexual contact.
 Rubin referred to the report as a "wild exaggeration", and denies any misconduct.
-The employees, led by Stapleton, Meredith Whittaker, a former Google Artificial Intelligence researcher, and five others also put together a list of demands for change, including addressing what they alleged was rampant sexism and racism, getting rid of mandatory arbitration, and better pay for contractors.
+The employees, led by Stapleton, former Google Artificial Intelligence researcher Meredith Whittaker, and five others, also put together a list of demands for change, including addressing what they alleged was rampant sexism and racism, getting rid of mandatory arbitration, and better pay for contractors.
 According to Stapleton, the events themselves were not the catalyst of their strike, but rather the TGIF that followed the news of Rubin's resignation, which she said was dismissive and ignored the report about payouts to male executives accused of sexual misconduct, though CEO Sundar Pichai and Page both reportedly apologized.
 Pichai also said that 48 employees had been terminated after investigations into harassment over the previous two years, none of whom received an exit package.
 Stapleton said the meeting sparked her to start an email list for women at the company, which she said quickly grew to more than 1,500 members.